 NOTCHES welcomes submissions on histories of sex and sexuality across all regions, periods, and themes.
 We especially welcome blogs that discuss pre-modern histories, the Global South, and the lives and experiences of people of global majority.
 Posts are limited only by the interests and specializations and interests of our contributors.

 We expect contributors to think broadly—and boldly—about histories of sex and sexuality.
+Be political.
+Be playful.
+Be provocative.
 Bloggers outside the academy, and outside of the discipline of history, are especially welcome to participate, so long as the posts are historically-minded.
-While the editors very much value interdisciplinarity and encourage contributors to make connections with present-day concerns and themes (including those in the news media), the blog is at its heart historical, and posts should reflect a historical or historiographical perspective.
+For examples of the kind of topics we publish and the tone we wish to achieve, please read through existing posts.

-Archives of Desire
+Archives of Desire (ca. 500 words)

-Archives of Desire posts illuminate the history of sexuality by showcasing how we can interpret primary source documents and objects.
+Archives of Desire posts illuminate the history of sexuality in 300-500 words by showcasing how we can interpret primary source collections, documents and objects.
 Writers select a single source to show how anything from a memo to a newsletter, a manuscript to a stained glass window can be analyzed to strengthen our knowledge of sex and sexuality in the past and present.
 Archives of Desire is historical research in action.